budding-tech-savvy/-Reducing-Packaging-Costs-and-Enhancing-Sustainability-in-Warehouse-Operations-/README.md

 **Explanation**: This query groups consumption data by article and month, summing up consumption_units and consumption_cost.
 Result: The output will have each article's monthly data for the past six months.

-**Export Data to CSV**
-After running the query, export the results to a CSV file (or directly connect MySQL to Power BI if possible).

 # Step 3: Load Data into Power BI
 Open Power BI Desktop.